eclipsesource/tabris-js/doc/animations.md

 - *animationstart*: Fired once the animation begins, i.e. after the time specified in `delay`, or immediately on calling `animate`.
 - *animationend*: Fired after the animation finishes.
 Not fired if the widget is disposed before that.

-The animation event listeners are called with an event object that contains the options provided in the `animate` method.
+The animation event listeners are called with the widget as the first parameter, and the options given to `animate` as the second.

 Example: